flydog-sdr/docs/docs/en/README.md

 ### Q: How come the FlyDog SDR has three antenna interfaces?

-A: Due to the wide frequency range (0-62 MHz) covered by the FlyDog SDR, some of the HF antennas may not be suitable for receiving 50 MHz amateur traffic, so the extra interface (HF-2) is also designed for receiving 50 MHz amateur traffic.
-The choice of antenna interface is also described in detail in the FlyDog SDR companion document.
+A: The FlyDog SDR Project provides users with two different low-pass filters (30 MHz and 62 MHz) for use.
+The choice of antenna interface is also described in detail in the FlyDog SDR companion documents.

 ### Q: Is the LTC2208 an inferior chip?
 Why not use the LTC2217, which has a lower noise floor?